jido/Arcadam/README.md

 ```

 Use "+" to force a list item on multiple lines.
 If it is used on an empty
 line, that starts a new paragraph inside the list item.
+If "+" is
+non-indented but the following text is indented, a code block is added
+to the list item.

 ### Styled Blocks